day8/re-frame/docs/MentalModelOmnibus.md

 via Elm's early use of `foldp` (fold from the past), which was later enshrined in the Elm Architecture.

+## Derived Data All The Way Down

-And for the love of all that is good, please watch this terrific [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) (40 mins).
+For the love of all that is good, please watch this terrific [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) (40 mins).
 See what happens when you re-imagine a database as a stream!!
 Look at all the problems that evaporate.